Navalny shares photo from hospital, intends to return to Russia once recovered

 Navalny’s team has published multiple investigations exposing graft and wrongdoing by Russia’s elite.
 Over the past year, he has encouraged voters to back anti-Kremlin candidates as a message of discontent over Russia’s sagging economy and the unchecked power of Putin, who has the potential to stay in office until 2036 under constitutional changes approved this year.

+Navalny-backed candidates won seats in regional elections over the weekend on city councils in Tomsk and Novosibirsk, the two cities Navalny visited on the trip just before he was poisoned.
+Putin’s United Russia party lost council majorities in both places.

-Asked about Navalny’s intentions to return to Russia once he has recovered, Kremlin spokesman Dmitry Peskov said Tuesday that “any citizen of the Russian Federation can leave Russia and return to Russia of his own volition.”
+Kremlin spokesman Dmitry Peskov, asked Tuesday about Navalny’s intention to return to the country, said “any citizen of the Russian Federation can leave Russia and return to Russia of his own volition.”

 “If the health of this citizen of the Russian Federation improves, of course, this will make everyone glad,” Peskov said.